Blak1908/FER-app/README.md

 ## Technologies Used

 - **Python:** The core programming language used for building the chatbot.
-- **PyTorch:** Deep learning framework utilized for implementing the transformer model.
+- **Tensorflow:** Deep learning framework utilized for implementing the transformer model.
 - **Transformers Library:** Leveraged for accessing pre-trained transformer models.
-- **Flask:** Web framework used for building the chatbot's user interface.
+- **FastAPI:** Web framework used for building the chatbot's user interface.

 ## Getting Started